Know before you go

 These small designation sites were formerly log dumps for Kootenay Forest Products.
 With the closing of KFP, the land was reverted to the crown and the Parks were established in 1987.
 Lost Ledge and Davis Creek lie in the Ktunaxa/Kinbasket and Shuswap First Nation traditional territories.

 With 38 hectares, Lost Ledge protects a small creek fan and frontage on the north-west shore of Kootenay lake.
-The 5 hectares of Davis Creek, also protects a natural creek fan with limited ungulate winter range.
+The five hectares of Davis Creek, also protects a natural creek fan with limited ungulate winter range.
 Flowers, trees and shrubs are part of the parks natural heritage, please do not damage or remove them.

 Loons, mallards, and Canada geese are often observed on the lake or along the shoreline with small mammals such as squirrels and chipmunks seen amongst the campsites and forest.
 Kokanee spawn in Davis Creek.
 Park users should always be aware of bears and other wildlife in our park environment.
 Never feed or approach bears or other wildlife.
 Please view all wildlife from a distance.